Pejiño

-Francisco Jesús Crespo García (born 29 July 1996), commonly known as Pejiño, is a Spanish professional footballer who plays as a left winger for UD Las Palmas.
+Francisco Jesús Crespo García (born 29 July 1996), commonly known as Pejiño, is a Spanish professional footballer who plays as a left winger for SD Eibar.

 Career

 Cádiz

 Born in Barbate, Cádiz, Andalusia, Pejiño was a Cádiz CF youth graduate.
 On 16 July 2015, he was loaned to Tercera División side UD Los Barrios, and made his senior debut on 23 August of that year by coming on as a substitute in a 0–0 home draw against AD Ceuta FC.

 Pejiño scored his first two senior goals on 4 November 2015 in a 4–3 home win against CD Utrera.
 The following January, he terminated his loan and moved to fellow fourth division side Conil CF, also in a temporary deal.

 Pejiño returned to Cádiz during the 2016–17 campaign, and was assigned to the reserves in the regional leagues.
 On 18 September 2016, he scored a hat-trick in a 7–0 Primera Andaluza home rout of CD Pinzón.